Steppschuh/Micro-Beat-Detection/README.md

 Micro Beat Detection
 ====================

-This project uses analog input from sound sensors to detect beats in real-time on microcontrollers.
+This project uses analog input from sound sensors to detect beats on microcontrollers in real-time.
+It's lightweight enough to run on Arduino Nano compatible boards (e.g. using the ATMEGA168 or ATMEGA328P).
 It has been tuned for EDM and was tested during festivals as well as in home environments.

 `Insert GIF`